 Permissions of the mobile apps should be granted wisely because unwanted permission also allows hackers to attack on mobile applications.

 In mobile application development we can achieve security risks mitigation with strong& well-formed solutions.
 The following list shows most commonly used measures of data and mobile application protection from a variety attack methods:

-Mobile application and its data security is based on device platform, web-services, cloud based 3rd party services etc., Organization should do detailed analysis of risks against all possible known security threats for mobile applications and use findings to form secure strategy.
-This should be used in early stages of software development life cycles of mobile application.
+Mobile application and its data security is based on device platform, web-services, cloud-based 3rd party services, etc., Organization should do a detailed analysis of risks against all possible known security threats for mobile applications and use findings to form a secure strategy.
+This should be used in the early stages of the software development life cycles of the mobile applications.
 This will result into trustworthy enterprise mobility solutions building with customers.